 2. Build a diverse team

 Collaboration is at the heart of any successful digital inclusion effort.
 Building a diverse team ensures a wide range of perspectives and expertise are poured into your initiatives.
-Key stakeholders like local government representatives, tech experts, educators, and local community leaders can play critical roles to the sucess of enabling digital inclusion.
+Key stakeholders like local government representatives, tech experts, educators, and local community leaders can play critical roles to the success of enabling digital inclusion.

 3. Set clear and well-defined goals